dustinlyons/nixos-config/README.md

 # Installing
 ## For MacOS
 I've tested these instructions on a fresh Macbook Pro as of September 2023.
-### Create a private Github repo to hold your secrets
-In Github, create a private `nix-secrets` repository.
-Later, I show you how to create private data that lives there.

 ### Install dependencies
 ```sh